10 Best Digital Pianos on the Market Today (March 2018)

 You can get a cheap MIDI keyboard for $50.
 Some of the most popular var

-iants (like the Akai Mini mentioned above) cost just $100.
+iants (like the Akai Mini mentioned above) cost just about $100.
 Even the “high-end” instruments like the Akai MPK261 cost under $500.

 To sum it up, MIDI keyboards: